AidenZhao/aidenzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Graphics master with research interests in Geometry Processing.
-I am now from School of Artificial Intelligence in Beijing Normal University, where I am very fortunate to be advised by Prof. Zhongke Wu.
+I am a Computer Graphics Ph.D studedt with research interests in Geometry Processing and 3D vision.
+I am now from Department of Computer Science in City University of Hong Kong, where I am very fortunate to be advised by Prof. Junhui Hou.
+I got my master degree from School of Artificial Intelligence in Beijing Normal University, where I am very fortunate to be advised by Prof. Zhongke Wu.
 My research interests include topics in Compuiter Graphics and Artificial Intelligence.
 Most recently, I am interested in the following topics:
 * Geometry Processing
 * Geometry Modeling
 * Shape Analysis

 🔥News
 ------
+* *2024.8* One paper is accepted by PacificGraphics 2024!
 * *2024.4* A talk is given on EuroGraphics 2024!
 * *2024.2* One paper is accepted by EuroGraphics 2024!
 * *2023.5* A talk is given on ACM SIGGRAPH Symposium on Interactive 3D Graphics and Games 2023!